 - Announcements and Event Tools: You can make posts or schedule events to communicate with your players about news, live-events, or updates happening in your game.
 These posts are surfaced to players throughout Steam.
 Depending on the type of announcement you create, it will be visible through the following channels: Store page, Community hub, Steam Library detail page, Steam Library home page, Activity feed, Workshop hub, RSS feed

-- Steam Games Festival: The Steam Game Festival is a multi-day celebration where fans can try out demos, chat with developers, watch live streams, and learn about upcoming games on Steam.
-For developers, the Steam Game Festival is an opportunity to get early feedback from players and build an audience for a future launch on Steam.
+- Steam Next Fest: The Steam Next Fest is a multi-day celebration where fans can try out demos, chat with developers, watch live streams, and learn about upcoming games on Steam.
+For developers, the Steam Next Fest is an opportunity to get early feedback from players and build an audience for a future launch on Steam.

 - Steam featured Events: Many showcases, conventions and events come with associated Steam front page featuring.
 Submit your games to these festivals directly to be considered!
 Each has their own process.
 You can find out about upcoming showcases on our page at IndieCalendarBuddy.

 Nintendo wants to see information about your game combined with a thorough marketing plan with explicit dates, copy and content.
 It should focus on what you have planned with priority to the 3 “firsts” — Is it coming to Switch first, is it the first reveal of the title, or is it the first time we are seeing something playable?
 It should not focus on smaller updates or content — Nintendo wants to know “what is the news”.